PAJOT-Basile/Database_3D_proteins/11-Take_consensus/README.md

 The `Consensus.sh` script takes as arguments the path to the database and a threshold value to know which proportion of coverage per sites to conserve in the consensus file.

-To run this script, place your working directory in this folder and run the bash script:
+To run this script, set your working directory in this folder and run the bash script:
 ```
 cd Database_3D_proteins/11-Take_consensus/
 bash Consensus.sh ../Database/ 0.8